Residents views sought on new low-carbon city district plans

 “We can only do this by building the right kind of development in the right place.
 With existing transport links, such as Cambridge North station, this 180-hectare brownfield site is the right place.
 It gives us a unique chance to provide the homes that people desperately need in a place where they won’t need to rely on a car to get to their jobs.
 And building the right kind of development means reducing the emissions resulting from construction, the energy used to heat, light and maintain buildings, and encouraging the people who will live and work here to lead low-carbon lifestyles.
 This new plan sets out our ground-breaking plans to achieve this.

 “One of the most exciting parts is that we can create a community where everyone can get what they need on their doorstep.
-We know from lockdown that people have been doing more local trips on foot, and this district will enable a way of life where residents can get to shops, schools, different types of work, beautiful green spaces, cultural and community facilities, and public transport in just a short walk or bike ride.
+Recently, people have been doing more local trips on foot, and this district will enable a way of life where residents can get to shops, schools, different types of work, beautiful green spaces, cultural and community facilities, and public transport in just a short walk or bike ride.
 The new network of walking and cycling routes will also make it much easier for people to travel from South Cambridgeshire villages into the new district and into the city centre without needing to rely on a car, which is essential if we are to achieve our net zero carbon ambition by 2050.”

 The draft North East Cambridge Area Action Plan, a planning framework that will guide how development is designed and built, is being published after several years’ work with communities and partners by the Greater Cambridge Planning Service.
 The draft Area Action Plan draws on consultations in 2014 and 2019 and ongoing, detailed studies on everything from biodiversity to noise and transport, in order to ensure the draft plans can be practically achieved over 20 years.